tair/api-db/readme.txt

         -- The AndroMDA Team

 ===========================================
-Paywall/DB
+API/DB

-The Phoenix Bioinformatics Paywall/DB system is an AndroMDA-generated Java data access system for the database that supports the Phoenix paywall system.
+The Phoenix Bioinformatics API/DB system is an AndroMDA-generated Java data access system for the database that supports the Phoenix Application Programming Interface (API).